xingyz/node-myPackages/README.md

 A small web app and Rest API when I learnt express.js and mongodb.
 I chose mongodb and mongoose because JSON based database is easier to work with javascript, and the package information requires more flexibility in the schema.

+API:

 To view all packages in JSON: /api/kuaidi<br>
 To view all students in JSON: /api/student<br>
 To create a new package in API : POST /api/kuaidi<br>
 To create a new student in API : POST /api/student<br>
 To update an existing package: PUT /api/kuaidi/:id<br>
 To view an existing package: /api/kuaidi/:id<br>

+Web:

+To view all packages or create a new one: /kuaidi<br>
+To edit one package or view detailed information about a particular one: /kuaidi/:id <br>

 <b>more work to be done</b>:<br>
 secure app with user authentication and secure api with web tokens<br>